miya7090/burmese-meitei-alignment/README.md

 # burmese-meitei-alignment
 Learning to Parse a Lower-Resource Language, Meitei, through Alignment with a Higher-Resource Language, Burmese.
-Science fair research project 2017. in progress.
+Research project 2017. in progress.

 # usage